AllMangasReader-dev/AMR/README.md

 AMR
 ===
-All Mangas Reader developer branch has the lastest changes made to the AllMangasReader Chrome Extension.
+AllMangasReader developer branch has the lastest changes made to the AllMangasReader Chrome Extension.

 Get our lastest stable version from http://allmangasreader.com,